 - Gift vouchers for meals and drinks out make for a welcome treat for those who have spent weeks on end eating beans on toast, fast food snacks and cheap SU bar drinks.
 Similarly, gift vouchers for home furnishing stores allow students to decorate their rooms/flats to their own taste when usually they’re constrained by supermarket ‘basic’ ranges of furnishings.

 - Every student needs a robust rucksack (preferably big enough to hold a laptop) to use around a campus, and some decent shoes that they can’t wear out (but taste is subjective, so a voucher for a shoe store may be more appropriate than an actual pair of shoes!).

 - Whilst it may not be considered a traditional ‘gift’ as such, textbooks are a major expenditure for many university students and not something they can often buy discounted or second-hand, as editions and research reports and findings change all the time.
 Ask your student if you covering the cost of a couple of their textbooks would help – and it will free up cash for them to spend on other things, as they like.
 Exciting?
 No. Thoughtful?
 Yes!

 We’ve come to the end of our guide to gifts and stationery for students.
-We’ve listed all the retailers that students can get a discount at so you can click through and see how to make those savings.
-We’ve also discussed student stationery and gifts in general. such as what stationery essentials are for students, how students can save when buying amazing gifts and even a guide on what presents to buy other students.
+We’ve listed all the retailers that students can get a discount (many also have free UK delivery) at so you can click through and see how to make those savings on old favourites and new arrivals.
+We’ve also discussed student stationery and gifts in general, such as essentials are for students, how students can save when buying amazing presents and even a guide on what presents to buy other students.
 We hope you’ve enjoyed all our tips and they should save you some cash too.